julien6387/supvisors/docs/special.rst

     * the local **Supvisors** instance is NOT seen as ``ISOLATED`` by the remote instance:

         + a ``supervisor.getAllProcessInfo()`` XML-RPC is requested to the remote instance,
-        + the processes information is loaded into the internal data model,
+        + the processes information is loaded into the internal data structure,
         + the remote node is finally set to ``RUNNING``.

 When all **Supvisors** instances are identified as ``RUNNING`` or ``ISOLATED``, the synchronization is completed.